 “Jewess with Oranges” by Aleksander Gierymski

-“Jewess with Oranges” by Aleksander Gierymski shows a Jewish shopkeeper, she has poor clothing, a cap on her head, and a scarf on her shoulders.
+“Jewess with Oranges” by Aleksander Gierymski shows a Jewish shopkeeper.
+She has inadequate clothing, a cap on her head, and a scarf on her shoulders.
 The woman’s face is serious as she carries two baskets of oranges looking for customers.
 Her prominent wrinkles heighten the effect of hardship and toil, which emanate from her character.

 Jewess with Oranges